valhizen/IfMoonWereOnlyOnePixel/README.md

 ## NOTE

-- This is not the finished project and right now is on version 0.5
+- This project is now at version 1.0 and is ready.

+## Future Plans

+More things will be added in the future—and maybe, you'll even be able to travel to new places or things!

+Contributions and suggestions are welcome as the project continues to evolve!